 Even running out of nail salons without paying is apparently just par for the course for Convicted Felon Marianne Smyth.

 Marianne Smyth is as creative as she is convincing and uses every loophole in the legal system to avoid and delay prosecution.
-Case in point: After I outed her as a con artist in 2017 while she was being prosecuted for scamming $200,000 from her employer Pacific Islands Travel, her past victims from other scams started showing up to court to confront her.
-She didn't want to face them so she pulled a "51-50".
-She took an Uber to a mental hospital (Kedren) and threatened to kill herself.
+Case in point: After I publicly outed her as a con artist in 2017, while she was being prosecuted for scamming $200,000 from her employer Pacific Islands Travel, her past victims from other scams started showing up to court to confront her.
+She didn't want to face them.
+So she pulled a "51-50" - she took an Uber to a mental hospital and threatened to kill herself.
 The hospital bought it.
 And the judge bought it.
 And she got out of a bunch of court appearances.
 Still to this day she pulls this suicide scam whenever she wants to avoid court.